-With respect to D&L proceedings under the ICL, the district court (Pengadilan Negeri) may involuntarily dissolve a company (and appoint a liquidator) if it declares the company dissolved) by rendering a court order, based on an involuntary request from the following parties:
+With respect to D&L proceedings under the ICL, the district court (Pengadilan Negeri) may involuntarily dissolve a company (and appoint a liquidator) if it declares the company dissolved, by rendering a court order, based on an involuntary request from one of the following parties.

-- the Prosecutor's Office on the grounds of public policy; - an interested party due to legal defect in the deed of establishment; or - the shareholders, the board of directors (BOD) or board of commissioners (BOC) on the grounds that the company can no longer continue (eg, the company is inactive/dormant; the majority of the shareholders' whereabouts are no longer known; the general meeting of shareholders (GMS) is unable to adopt a valid resolution due, among other things, to a deadlock between two groups of shareholders each owning 50% of the shares; the assets of the company have decreased/depreciated).
+- The Prosecutor's Office on the grounds of public policy. - An interested party due to legal defect in the deed of establishment. - The shareholders, the board of directors (BOD) or board of commissioners (BOC) on the grounds that the company can no longer continue - eg, where: - (a) the company is inactive/dormant;

+- (b) the majority of the shareholders' whereabouts are no longer known; - (c) the general meeting of shareholders (GMS) is unable to adopt a valid resolution due, among other things, to a deadlock between two groups of shareholders each owning 50% of the shares; or - (d) the assets of the company have decreased/depreciated.